 Lauren Hutton was told to have her teeth fixed or she would never be a successful model.
 Cindy Crawford was encouraged to remove her mole.
 Now these women are household names and examples of beauty and it is because of their irregularity.

-I am a member of a message board of fascinating women; recently we were discussing what style is and examining the people photographed by The Sartorialist.
-These people were not in cookie-cutter outfits straight off a runway or catalog page.
-What made them worthy of this awesome blog is that their outfits are slightly… off-kilter.
+I had lunch with some friends.
+We were discussing what style is and examining the people photographed by The Sartorialist.
+His subjects are not in cookie-cutter outfits straight off a runway or catalog page.
+What made them worthy of his camera is that their outfits are slightly… off-kilter.
 There is personality and creativity in the clothing and accessory combinations.
 Their great style comes from irregularity.

-Monday I went to the dentist for my regular checkup.
+Last month, I went to the dentist for my regular checkup.
 No cavities, praised on my flossing.
-The dentist came in for her round of examination and mentioned my front teeth, “you know they are quite uneven.
-The right front tooth is a whole 3 millimeters behind the left one and it is over a millimeter longer too.
+The dentist came in for her round of examination and mentioned my front teeth, “You know they are quite uneven.
+The right front tooth is 3 millimeters behind the left one and is over a millimeter longer too.
 Have you ever considered cosmetic work to make your smile more attractive and symmetrical?”

-I went through my daily wardrobe blog and my pictures on MySpace once I got to work.
+I came home and went through my outfit posts.
 I examined my smile in these pictures.
 Maybe she was right, maybe my teeth were too uneven.
-I went to the restroom and examined my teeth until another coworker entered.
-They did look a bit uneven, I never noticed how one was longer than the other.
+I never noticed how one was longer than the other.
 Do other people notice it?

-I called my husband to ask him about it.
+I asked my husband.
 He pretty much told me I was going mad, “One of your best features is your big and beautiful smile.
-NOTHING should be changes about it.”
-He told me it was one of things that first attracted me to him.
+NOTHING should be changed about it.”
+He told me it was one of the things that first attracted me to him.